buzzer-re/felf/README.md

 31: 00000000000011a0     0 FUNC    LOCAL  DEFAULT   13 <corrupt>
 ```

-The program will still work, this is like strip a binary without strip
+The program will still work, this is like strip a binary without strip.